8 big life insurance mistakes to avoid

 But ditching an inappropriate policy after paying premiums for several years is a terrible waste of money.
 We asked a variety of insurance experts to tell us the biggest mistakes people commonly make when shopping for life insurance.

 Mistake: Grossly underestimating a family’s life insurance need and the “value of human life.”
 Marvin Feldman, president and CEO of the nonprofit Life and Health Insurance Foundation for Education (LIFE), says that people often substantially underestimate the amount of life insurance they should buy.
-There are numerous online calculators to help, including calculators from the LIFE Foundation and Insure.com’s life insurance calculator.
+There are numerous online calculators to help, including Insure.com’s life insurance calculator.

 Mistake: Undervaluing a non-working spouse.
 In addition to underestimating the cost of replacing the income of a working spouse, life insurance buyers often neglect to place correct value on a non-working spouse.
 Feldman says it takes about $117,000 a year to replace that person, and “most people don’t understand the impact of what a stay-at-home spouse saves a family.”